Vicky9022/Rubik-s-Cube-Solver/README.md

 # 🎲 Rubik's Cube Solver

-This project is a **Rubik’s Cube Solver** built in **JavaScript (ES6), HTML, and CSS** as part of an assignment task.
+This project is a **Rubik’s Cube Solver** built in **JavaScript, HTML, and CSS** as part of an assignment task.
 The solver provides a visual and interactive representation of a Rubik’s Cube, allows manual rotations, scrambling, and solving using a simplified layer-by-layer algorithm.

 ---